 Both documents are submitted along with this Plan and available for public inspection and comment in all locations where this Plan is available, as identified on Exhibit A.

 A summary of all changes to RRHA's ACOP and Administrative Plan are attached to this Plan as Exhibits B.1-2 and B.1-3, respectively.
-A revised Criminal Background Eligibility Criteria, which is applicable to the ACOP and Administrative Plan, is attached to this Plan as Exhibit B.1-4.

 Financial Resources